ariutokintumi/ERC-20-Pre-initialization/eip/erc20-preinit-eip.md

 # Justification: Why Use bytes32 + Sentinel?
--Writing zero to a slot does **not** save gas for the first real (nonzero) balance write.
+- Writing zero to a slot does **not** save gas for the first real (nonzero) balance write.
 EVM only discounts overwrites of already-allocated slots with nonzero value.
--A nonzero, non-numeric “magic” value as a sentinel (e.g., `bytes32(keccak256("preinit"))`) can be easily recognized and replaced by the contract on the first real write.
+- A nonzero, non-numeric “magic” value as a sentinel (e.g., `bytes32(keccak256("preinit"))`) can be easily recognized and replaced by the contract on the first real write.
--The contract logic ensures full ERC-20 compatibility: all reads/writes are interpreted as `uint256` externally; only the internal mapping uses `bytes32`.
+- The contract logic ensures full ERC-20 compatibility: all reads/writes are interpreted as `uint256` externally; only the internal mapping uses `bytes32`.

 # Backwards Compatibility